 Hair Transplantation: Hair transplantation can be an option for some advanced cases of receding hairline.
 This surgical procedure involves relocating hair follicles from areas of the scalp where hair is abundant to areas with thinning or balding.

-Lifestyle Changes: Managing stress, maintaining a healthy diet rich in essential nutrients, and avoiding harsh hair treatments can contribute to overall hair health.
+Lifestyle Changes: Managing stress, maintaining a healthy diet rich in essential nutrients, getting plenty of exercise and sleep, as well as avoiding harsh hair treatments can contribute to overall hair health.

 Low-Level Laser Therapy (LLLT): Devices such as laser combs, helmets, or caps emit low-level laser light to the scalp, stimulating hair follicles and potentially promoting hair growth.
 LLLT may help slow down hair loss and improve hair density.